grantaj/labrats-journey/announcements.md

 Moments dissolving,
 Vanishing like morning dew,
-On a blade of gras.
+On a blade of grass.

 **Announcement 5:** "in a few moments we will be making a short top at **Temporal Paradox**.
 Time here is not linear.
 Please be careful of meeting a past or future self. "

-Relativity
+Relativity -
-With sufficient gravity
+With sufficient gravity,
-Time behaves strangely
+Time behaves strangely.

 **Announcement 6:** "For those wishing to continue travelling, please prepare to disembark at **Liminality Landing**.
 This station is neither here nor there.
 From here you may connect to any destination. "